minhhieple97/video-sharing-app/README.md

    - Create a new project or select an existing one.
    - Enable the YouTube Data API v3.
    - Create credentials (API key) for the YouTube Data API.
-   - Copy the generated API key and use it in your `.env` file.
+   - Copy the generated API key and use it in your `.env.development` and `.env.test` files.

 3. Create a `.env.development` file in the `root` directory following `.env.example` and add the following environment variables: